FuscaSoftware/MT5BatchSetup/README.md

 ## My usage

 * I do NEVER use MT5 non-portable.
 I want to have a clear file and path structure and choose the used disk by myself, nothing hidden in %APPDATA% or some other semi-hidden crap directory.
-* To use MT5 portable only you have to pay attention on your start (desktop) icons
+* To use MT5 portable only, you have to pay attention on your shortcut (desktop) icons and .lnk files.
+You can/have to add the ```/portable``` parameter there as well.

 # Don`t get margin-called!